percwg/perc-wg/double/draft-ietf-perc-double.md

 Flex FEC MUST be handled like RTCP packets instead of RTP packets in that only the hop-by-hop cryptographic algorithms are applied when using the double transform and not the end-to-end algorithms.
-When using Flex FEC, the negotiation of double for the crypto is an out of band signaling that indicates that repair packets MUST use the order of operations that, when encrypting, do SRTP followed by FEC.
+When using Flex FEC, the negotiation of double for the crypto is the out of band signaling that indicates that repair packets MUST use the order of operations that, when encrypting, do SRTP followed by FEC.
 This is to ensure that the original media is not reveled to the Media